oslabs-beta/Serene/README.md

 Serene is building an exciting developer tool to help monitor AWS lambda resources and prevent cold start latency delays.

-If you are looking to contribute to Serene, please visit READMEDEV.md to learn how to get started!
+If you are looking to contribute to Serene, please visit <a href="google.com">READMEDEV.md</a> to learn how to get started!
 Feel free to check out our 'Potential Iteration Ideas' near the bottom of the page for some ideas on what can still be done.

 ## How to Use Serene